falco81/KuroDLCTools/README.md

 ### The Problem

-When creating DLC mods for Kuro engine games, modders face multiple challenges:
+When creating DLC mods for Kuro engine games, modders face several recurring challenges:

 **1. ID Conflicts (Primary Problem)**
 - DLC mods use item IDs that may conflict with existing game items
 - Manual ID conflict detection is tedious and error-prone
-- A single conflicting ID can break your entire mod
+- A single conflicting ID can break an entire mod
-- Game engine has a hard limit of 5000 IDs that cannot be expanded
+- The game engine has a hard limit of 5000 IDs that cannot be expanded
 - Finding safe, available ID ranges manually is time-consuming

 **2. Shop Assignment Tedium (Secondary Problem)**
-- Adding items to shops requires editing hundreds of entries manually
+- Adding items to shops requires editing hundreds of entries by hand
-- Assigning 50 items to 10 shops = 500 manual entries
+- Assigning 50 items to 10 shops = 500 entries
 - Copy-paste errors are common
-- No easy way to bulk-update shop assignments
+- Bulk shop edits across many DLC files are awkward without tooling

-**3. Schema Incompatibility (New Files Problem)**
+**3. Schema Incompatibility**
-- New TBL files from game updates don't have schema definitions
+- Recently-added TBL files from game updates may not have schema definitions
-- KuroTools project supports new files but uses different format
+- The KuroTools project supports more files but uses a different format
 - Manual schema conversion is complex and error-prone
-- Missing schemas prevent reading new TBL files
+- Missing schemas prevent reading the corresponding TBL files

 **4. ID Range Planning (Visibility Problem)**
 - No visual overview of which IDs are occupied vs. free
 - Hard to find safe ID ranges for large mods
 - Team coordination requires manual tracking
-- Fragmentation analysis is impossible manually
+- Fragmentation analysis is impossible by hand

 **5. MDL-to-DLC Entry Creation**
-- Adding new costume models to a DLC requires creating entries in four sections manually
+- Adding costume models to a DLC requires creating entries in four sections by hand
 - Character identification from filenames is error-prone
-- Finding safe IDs across game data and existing DLCs is tedious
+- Finding safe item IDs across game data and existing DLCs is tedious
 - DLC ID assignment requires checking t_dlc data
-- A single mod can have dozens of MDL files to process
+- A single mod can contain dozens of MDL files to process

+**6. Asset Conflicts Between Mods**
+- Two costume mods that touch the same vanilla character end up referencing the same texture filenames; whichever loads last wins, the other looks wrong
+- Renaming a `.mdl` to a unique name is not enough — the textures it references must be renamed in lockstep, in both the binary mesh data and the embedded JSON metadata
+- Hand-renaming a single character costume can mean editing dozens of file references; doing it for a multi-character mod across many archives is impractical

-**6. Model Preview (3D Visualization Problem)**
+**7. Model Preview (3D Visualization Problem)**
-- No quick way to preview .mdl 3D models with textures and animations
+- No quick way to preview `.mdl` 3D models with textures and animations
 - External tools required for model inspection
 - Difficult to verify model integrity, shaders, and physics
 - No scene-level visualization for maps and buildings

 ### The Solution

-This toolkit automates all six problems:
+This toolkit addresses all of the above:

-**Primary: Automatic ID Conflict Resolution**
+**Primary: ID Conflict Resolution**
 ```bash
 python resolve_id_conflicts_in_kurodlc.py repair --apply
 ```